gwrbryant/Getting-and-Cleaning-Data-Project/README.md

 The script requires the following packages: dplyr and reshape2

-It begins by checking that the dataset is in the working directory by checking that the relevant folder is there; it does not actually check the files or folder structure; this is based on the code provided in the lectures.
+It begins by checking that the dataset is in the working directory by checking that the relevant folder (\UCI HAR Dataset) is there; it does not actually check the files or folder structure.
+This checking routine is based on the code provided in the lectures.
 If the folder is not there, the data are downloaded and unzipped.
+Note that if you have downloaded and extracted the data files into your working directory indpendently, the path to the files may in fact be \getdata-projectfiles-UCI HAR Dataset\UCI HAR Dataset\ if the default Windows extract is used, in which case the dataset will be downloaded and unzipped by the script; blame it on differences between Windows' extract command and R's unzip().

 We do not use the inertial data files, but only the summary and statistical data provided in the X file, the subject file and the y file (the activity type) for both the test and train sets.